alejo742/alejo742/README.md

 </p>

-### SHHH... you shouldn't be seeing this if you're not from DALI.

 ## What is this?

 - This is my personal website, built completely from scratch, zero graphic libraries, just pure CSS and JS love.